joeyday/glideguide.blog/_posts/2024-08-17-hardcoded-values-locator.md

 ### Basic usage

 So far we've been using this by just calling it manually in a background script and having it log out the results, but you could conceivably call it from a scheduled job to either notify someone or raise tasks to clean up newly discovered issues.
-Even better might be calling it from an ATF Test.
+Even better might be calling it from an <abbr>ATF</abbr> test.

 When you call the HardcodedValuesLocator you must provide a table you're looking for hardcoded values from (`sys_user` and `sys_user_group` are the common ones, but go nuts if you have something else you're looking for).
 You get back an object with a couple of methods, `findInFlows` and `findInWorkflows`, which do pretty much what they say on the tin.
 You can of course assign the object to a variable and then make the subsequent method call like this: